 On August 6, President Trump passed an Executive Order banning U.S. transactions with ByteDance, the Chinese corporation that owns TikTok.
 The ban will come into effect 45 days from the issue of the order.
-In retaliation, TikTok recently filed a lawsuit against the executive order in a California court, naming the U.S. Department of Commerce, Donald Trump, and the Commerce Secretary Wilbur Ross as defendants.
+In retaliation, TikTok recently filed a lawsuit against the executive order in a California court, naming the U.S. Department of Commerce, Donald Trump, and Commerce Secretary Wilbur Ross as defendants.

 The executive order stated that TikTok was a threat to America’s foreign policy, national security, and economy.
 The president pointed out that the data collected by TikTok allows the Chinese Communist Party to access the personal information of Americans.
 Trump was concerned that Beijing would track U.S. federal employees through TikTok, collect their private info, and use the information to blackmail them.
-It is to protect American interests that Trump decided to place a ban on TikTok.
+It is to protect American interests that Trump decided to place a ban on the company.
 However, the company says that it has never handed any U.S. user data to the Chinese government.

 Subscribe to our Newsletter!